 Craving a Guinness without the bite?
 You've absolutely got to try a Black & Black!

-Here are the other 4 drinks I discovered during my trip to Ireland: Guinness (I buy it in a 4 pack of cans), Baileys Irish CreamIrish Whiskey & Cranberry, and Baby Guinness.
+Here are 4 other drinks I discovered during my trip to Ireland: Guinness (I buy it in a 4 pack of cans), Baileys Irish CreamIrish Gilt, and Baby Guinness.
 One other favorite is the Irish Car Bomb drink.
 I didn’t discover this in Ireland, but at a bar in South Carolina called the Blu Martini.

 Sharing is caring!
 Follow me on Facebook, Instagram, and Pinterest!
 Quick links are to the left and at the bottom of the post.